linyuxuanlin/Wiki_MkDocs/docs/zh/ADC-Static_Parameters.md

 # ADC - Static Parameters

-> This post is only available in English.
+> This post was originally written in English.

 Analog to Digital Converter (ADC) is a device to converts analog signals into a sequence of digital data.